sInceraSs/Nested-NER/preprocess/README.md

 ```
 #random split seed set as 31 in the jave preprocessing code

-the java-nlp-tookkit processed data format is:
+the java-nlp-toolkit processed data format is:
 ```
 Line1: "we have a major development to report tonight involving the crash of that singapore airlines 747 in taiwan this week ."